itsthedevman/spec_forge/README.md

 > Note: The code in this repository represents the latest development version with new features and improvements that are being prepared for future releases.
 For the current stable version, check out [v0.6.0](https://github.com/itsthedevman/spec_forge/releases/tag/v0.6.0) on GitHub releases.

-Write API tests in YAML that read like documentation:
+Write API tests in YAML that read like documentation and generate OpenAPI specifications:

 ```yaml
 show_user: